Renske Endel

 Renske Endel (born 13 July 1983, Noord-Scharwoude) is a Dutch former artistic gymnast.
-She won the silver medal on uneven bars at the 2001 World Championships, which was the first World medal won by a Dutch gymnast since 1903.
+She won the silver medal on uneven bars at the 2001 World Championships, which was the first world medal won by a Dutch gymnast since 1903.
 She was unable to compete at the 2004 Olympic Games due to injury and retired shortly afterwards.

-Endel currently works as a motivational speaker and acrobat at Corpus Acrobatics in Amsterdam.
+Endel works as a motivational speaker and acrobat at Corpus Acrobatics in Amsterdam.